zubithecoder/Zubi_Python_Project/README.md

-Hi There!
-My name is Zainab.
+👋 Hi, I’m Zainab

-I'm a 17 y/o girl new in the world of coding.
+-------   A 17 y/o in the world of coding.   -------
-Hoping of getting better day by day, gonna update my progress here.
-Starting from basic Projects gonna hit advance Projects too.
-Help me in my journey of coding.
-Thank you!
+💻 I’m passionate about learning programming and building real-world projects.
+🚀 Currently exploring Python, problem-solving, and practical coding exercises.
+📚 Always open to learning new technologies and improving my skills.
+🤝 Looking forward to collaborating on beginner-friendly projects and contributing to open source.